seanox/virtual-environment/platform/Resources/platform/Resources/manual.md

 With both attachment and detachment of the virtual environment, `Startup.cmd` is invoked.
-This enables the environment to be configured and allows programs to be installed, configured, started, stopped, or uninstalled— all driven by the environment variables of the virtual platform.
+This enables the environment to be configured and allows programs to be installed, configured, started, stopped, or uninstalled -- all driven by the environment variables of the virtual platform.